 First, let’s consider again the question of what the Bible is.
 To take the Bible as it is, in the sense I’ve been assuming so far, is to take the Bible as a historical-literary object.
 And so the Bible is a textual document of some particular kind.
 In terms of my basic division, evangelicals think this textual document discloses a divine revelation, while secular academics think it discloses a history.
 How could we adjudicate between these potentially competing views?
 (It should be stated that these two perspectives don’t necessarily rule each other out.)
 By calling these two approaches to the Bible “objective” I’m trying to indicate, albeit quite simplistically, the general stance taken by two communities of reader-practitioners.
 One reads by faith, the other by suspicion, and both assume a subject-object relationship.

 Any text, including the Bible, can be studied instrumentally, in quasi-scientific terms.
-By considering the objective characteristics of a text, including the rules of its grammar, for instance, many insights can be obtained.
+By considering the objective characteristics of a text, such as its grammar, many insights can be obtained.
 The science of linguistics, and even of statistics, has been applied to texts, and we have learned much that is of value in so doing.
 (Cheers, de Saussure!)
 Greater descriptions enable better interpretations, they expand and enrich the possible articulations that can be attempted in efforts to explain and enjoy a text.
 But an objective set of descriptive statements about the structure of a text, including the architecture of its language, does not fully disclose what a text is.
 (Santé, Greimas!)
 Understanding based on reading is not the same thing as explanation based on description.
 The act of reading bridges the dynamic lifeworld of the text and that of the reader together.
 And that’s because any text, including the Bible, exists for human beings not only as an object in space obeying certain laws and norms, but as a possible source of motivation.
 Reading a text brings it into the frame of our evaluative, qualitative, contrastive world.
 As I see it, what it means “to take the Bible as it is” will depend on the world in which you “dwell.”
 (Prost, Heidegger!)

 At this point, having invoked the names of several very prominent thinkers, I should probably introduce the relevant philosophical divide I’m setting up, abridged drastically for the sake of the point I’m hoping to make.
 There are those among us (including such luminaries as Stephen Pinker, for instance) who think that our best account of what it means to be human derives from science.
 That is, in order to understand and explain human experience, both individually and socially, we should study human beings as objects obeying the laws of nature which govern the complex mechanistic motion of matter.
 (I will leave the is-ought of this argument to one side.)
 On this view the natural universe is evacuated of all meaning, in the sense that nature has no telos or end.
 Of course it goes without saying that much has been achieved by approaching human beings scientifically.
 No one could rightly deny the important advances in medicine made over the past century, for example.
 But there remains an important difference between those who think that something approaching a full explanation of humanity could be attained through the lens of science (such as the philosopher Daniel Dennett), and those who think that this lens will only ever give us a partial, typically reductionist picture (such as the philosopher Hans-Georg Gadamer).
 Indeed, partisans of the latter view would go much further.
 They would argue that the scientific view of human nature, if taken as absolute, distorts our real existential situation because it is not, as it purports to be, ontologically neutral.
 Far from it.

 The philosophical question at stake here is simply put but has enormous consequences: is it possible to make sense of human behavior without reference to the qualitative, evaluative, contrastive dimension of human existence?
 A related question, relevant to what it means “to take the Bible as it is,” would be whether or not it is possible to understand a text fully without grasping the role of the ethical frame in constituting our humanity?
 (And no, I’m not going to get into the fascinating, important, and often labyrinthine debates among literary scholars here.)
 My way of stating this question may make it seem as if there is a large group of people out there hoping to translate texts like the Bible into the computational binary of ones and zeros.
 That’s not what I’m getting at.
-I have in mind those who think objectivity is not simply possible, but an exhaustive and sufficient imperative, on the understanding of objectivity as the correct apprehension of an external reality whose true nature simply requires us to disentangle it from its mental representations.
+I have in mind those who think objectivity is not simply possible, but an exhaustive and sufficient imperative, on the understanding of objectivity as the correct apprehension of an external reality whose true nature simply requires us to disentangle it from our mental representations.

 What’s wrong with this picture?
 First, I’d say that the objective picture isn’t wrong so much as misguided when applied in certain ways, though the extension of its methodology to new domains, such as the economy, has frequently been mendacious.
 Second, the contrary view, for which I’m arguing here, entails the assertion that to be human is to be a kind of creature that necessarily employs evaluative terms such as good and bad, a creature that organizes and recognizes emotions, actions, and lives according to some sort of purposive moral order.
 Which of the two views makes better sense of human experience?
 And which view therefore accounts for the place of texts in our lives?